marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

   - If we were to add any subsequent calculations or new branches to the pipeline, we would have to update the inputs accordingly, however
 - With this final rule, the workflow is complete, so try running it and compare the results with the Nextflow ones
   - They should be the same!

-- It is possible to sidestep any argument parsing in Python scripts by accessing arguments through the `snakemake` object and running the command with a script guard
-  - I avoid this approach, though, because it makes the underlying scripts less portable
-  - Furthermore, Python has an argument parsing module in its standard library which makes adding basic command-line arguments a breeze
-- Snakemake requires that all wildcards used in input must be in output
-- Difficult to write shell scripts with f strings because of behavior with double brackets
-- Because Snakemake is fundamentally file-based, it doesn't offer as many conveniences for capturing and manipulating terminal output
-- Accordingly, we need to write a rule ourselves to store the output in files
-  - Fortunately, Snakemake allows us to mark these files as temporary, so it will automatically remove them when the workflow completes

 ## Discussion
 ### Are the genres really any different?